How Yakisugi protects timber: fire, moisture and decay explained

 Yakisugi does not protect timber because fire adds something new on top.
 It protects timber because controlled heat changes the outer structure of the wood itself.

-Once timber has been surface-charred, the outer layer no longer behaves in the same way as raw wood.
-Moisture, sunlight, biological pressure, and repeated weathering all interact differently with a properly burned surface.
-The point is not that Yakisugi makes timber invulnerable, but that it changes the surface conditions in ways that can improve long-term outdoor performance.
+Once timber has been surface-charred, the outer layer no longer behaves like raw wood.
+Moisture, sunlight, insects, fungal pressure and repeated weathering all meet a changed surface.
+Yakisugi does not make timber invulnerable, but it changes the surface conditions in ways that can improve long-term outdoor performance.

 |---|---|---|---|